 Prior to Google Earth Engine and Sentinel-2, UKCEH scientists had to compile national image mosaics manually, requiring images from multiple vendors.
-With GEE and the arrival of Copernicus Sentinel-2 images this step is reduced into a few lines of code and image processing is completed in minutes.
+With GEE and the arrival of Copernicus Sentinel-2 images this step is reduced into a few lines enabling much faster image processing.
 Each year UKCEH automatically select several hundred thousand stable land parcels from their most recent three maps to generate training labels for the new Random Forest classifier.
 There is a small risk that some land parcels will have changed class in the intervening year, but most will be correct, thus preserving the majority signal and therefore suitable to classify the annual update.